Walsh-Floquet Theory of Periodic Kick Drives

 Quantum simulation is a pillar of quantum technology with numerous successes in the study of localization, thermalization, chaos, and topology.
 These simulations fall under two main categories: analogue and digital.
 For each of these categories, periodic driving is instrumental in the investigation of non-equilibrium physics within the paradigm of Floquet theory and the design of synthetic matter via ``Floquet engineering" \cite{Floquet1883, Bukov2015, Oka2019}.
 Analogue harmonic drives in optical lattices allow the simulation of gauge fields and topological models that are inaccessible in natural materials alongside dynamically induced localization \cite{Eckardt2017, BlochRev2017, AidelsburgerRev2018, SchaferRev2020}.
 On digital platforms, inherently non-equilibrium Floquet phases of matter can be simulated, such as discrete time crystals \cite{Sacha2017,Sondhi2019,Else2020, Yao2023,moon2024experimental}.
-Besides exactly implementing discrete stepwise-continuous protocols, arbitrary time dependence can be realized on digital platforms through Trotterization, which introduces an associated discretization (Trotter) error; it can cause Floquet heating in the system, and its mitigation or potential beneficial use is an active area of research \cite{Heyl2019, Wurtz2022, Kivlichan2020, Hongzheng2023}.
+Beside exactly implementing discrete stepwise-continuous protocols, arbitrary time dependence can be realized on digital platforms through Trotterization, which introduces an associated discretization (Trotter) error; it can cause Floquet heating in the system, and its mitigation or potential beneficial use is an active area of research \cite{Heyl2019, Wurtz2022, Kivlichan2020, Hongzheng2023}.

-In particular, periodic kick drives composed of delta function trains are exactly expressible on digital platforms.
+Periodic kick drives composed of delta function trains are exactly expressible on digital platforms.
 A paradigmatic example is the kicked Ising model, which is key in the simulation of exactly-solvable unitary dynamics \cite{Akila2016, Bertini2018, Bertini2019,Gopalakrishnan2019, AltmanRev2021, Ho2022}.
-Even beyond digital platforms, kick drives exhibit rich quantum dynamics; they give rise to non-ergodic and chaotic behavior~\cite{Haake1987, Chaudhury2009, Neill2016, Sieberer2019} and play a key role in large classes of quantum control protocols~\cite{Hahn1950,Tanner1968, Hans2020, Lasek2023}, see~Fig.~\ref{fig:IntroFig}.
+Even beyond digital platforms, kick drives exhibit rich quantum dynamics; they give rise to non-ergodic and chaotic behavior~\cite{Haake1987, Chaudhury2009, Neill2016, Sieberer2019} and play a key role in large classes of quantum control protocols~\cite{Hahn1950,Tanner1968, Hans2020, Lasek2023}.